babaktr/climp-java/README.md

 ```

 ### Prompt
-You can choose from the following commands in CLIM.
+You can choose from the following commands in CLIMP.
 ```no-highlight
   	add				Add a person
    	print			Print everyone